Vyral/robert-mack/_posts/2022-08-25-is-google-predicting-a-housing-market-crash.md

 date: 2022-08-25 00:00:00
 tags:
   - Market Update
-excerpt: Here are four key factors driving our local real estate market.
+excerpt: These are the four key factors driving our local real estate market.
 enclosure:
 pullquote: >-
   Your real estate decisions should depend on your situation, not national